jchr1st/workshop_howto/vbootcamps/fmmtips.rst

 Keep cluster reservation open to 9pm or few hours past Bootcamp hours for attendees to work on labs offline

-Leverage Sales HPOC blocks if MKTG clusters are unavailable – SEs will have access to HPOC blocks other than what FMMs can see.
+Leverage Sales HPOC blocks if Marketing clusters are unavailable – SEs will have access to HPOC blocks other than what FMMs can see.

 Secure at least two SEs for your event - You will need to have at least one SE (or more depending on audience) on the zoom to help answer chat questions and to support the SE coordinating the bootcamp.